- Completed list of resilience gaps from Action 1 in the Solution Development module

 Examples of solutions that address gaps by category to help generate ideas can be found in TRN Resource: Solution Examples.

-All solutions developed during the brainstorming process should be documented in the Solution Development Action 2 Worksheet: Identify Solutions so that the resilience planning team can revisit the comprehensive set of solutions at various points within the planning process.
+All solutions developed during the brainstorming process should be documented in the Solution Development Action 2 worksheet so that the resilience planning team can revisit the comprehensive set of solutions at various points within the planning process.
 Each solution should identify which critical loads are impacted by the proposed solution; if a site-wide solution, then all critical loads previously identified would be impacted.